koordinates/kart/DATASETS_v2.md

 Datasets V2 is very similar to Datasets V1 - the main difference is that the schema of a Datasets V2 table can be changed in isolation without having to rewrite every row in the table.
 Rows that were written with a previous schema are adapted to fit the current schema when read.

 In Sno 0.4, only Datasets V1 is supported.
 In Sno 0.5, both Datasets V1 and Datasets V2 are supported, but a particular Sno repository must be entirely one or the other.
-When creating a new Sno repository, this can be selected by specifying either `sno init --repo-version=1` or
+This can be selected by specifying either `sno init --repo-version=1` or `sno init --repo-version=2`.
+If this is not specified, the default is V1 from Sno 0.2 onwards, but the default is V2 starting at Sno 0.5.

 The following is a technical description of Datasets V2.